simgriffi/git-workshop-notes/Notes.md

    changes, the folders, and the files comprising the changeset, allowing commits to be independent of a central coordinating server.

-   For convenient, the current committed version is also called HEAD.
+   For convenience, the current committed version is also called HEAD.
    To view the SHA1 hash identifying head use

        `$ git rev-parse HEAD`

    Earlier commits can be referenced by SHA1 or by using

-       `HEAD^, HEAD^^, HEAL-1, HEAD-2, etc.`
+       `HEAD^, HEAD^^, HEAD-1, HEAD-2, etc.`

 2. __Show file changes__